 A proof of concept essentially addresses the question of feasibility — that a certain idea can be realized with a specific technology.

-An MVP is essentially a finished product, even if it lacks some of the features.
-With an MVP, you can start collecting user analytics and add or refine features in the next iterations.
+An MVP is a finished product with essential features.
+With an MVP, you can start collecting user analytics and add or refine features for the next releases in an iterative process.